 There are so many ways to help the bees, especially in urban centers.
 Right now, there are so many cities that you can keep bees.
 With changes in bylaws, it is becoming more popular.
-There are legitimate concerns to having bees in urban centres however Bylaws have been really good at addressing these concerns and reducing potential issues.
+There are legitimate concerns to having bees in urban centers however Bylaws have been really good at addressing these concerns and reducing potential issues.

 Speaking of urban centers - bees thrive in urban areas.
-Cities plan landscaping for full season blooms and all the backyard gardens add a huge amount of diverse food sources, this makes urban centres "open buffets" to bees.
+Cities plan landscaping for full season blooms and all the backyard gardens add a huge amount of diverse food sources, this makes urban centers "open buffets" to bees.

 Funny enough, dandelions are the best thing for the bees in the spring.
-Those darn dandelions.
 They are one of the first plants that bloom in the spring and are highly medicinal.
 If people could leave their dandelions it would make a huge difference not only to bees but other pollinators like butterflies.The plants bees love:

 Gardener Tip: if you are growing things for pollinators - grow/plant double the amount - like thyme and mint - plant double what you are going to use for culinary, and let the other half go to flower to feed the bees!